afaiyaz006/artnet/README.md

 ```
 python manage.py runserver
 ```
-Alternatively

 # For Docker

-Pull the docker image
+Alternatively docker can be used to run the webapp for that, pull the docker image by
 ```
 docker pull faiyaz006/artnet
 ```
 then just run
 ```
 docker run -p 8000:8000 -it faiyaz006/artnet:1.0 /bin/sh